mobxjs/mobx/refguide/api.md

 The recommended way to create reactive objects is to create a constructor function and use `extendReactive(this, properties)` inside the constructor;
 this keeps the responsibility of making an object inside the object and makes it impossible to accidentally use a non-reactive version of the object.
 However, some prefer to not use constructor functions at all in javascript applications.
-So Mobservable will work just as fine when using `makeReactive(plainObject)`.
+So MobX will work just as fine when using `makeReactive(plainObject)`.

 #### Complex objects